-For current international medical student and graduates (IMGs) hoping to practice medicine in the United States, a U.S. based clinical rotation is essential.
-Securing such opportunities can be challenging.
+For current international medical students and graduates (IMGs) hoping to practice medicine in the United States, a U.S. based clinical rotation is essential.
+Securing these opportunities can be challenging, though.
 A rotations placement company, such as AMOpportunities, can help.
-AMO can help connect IMGs to physicians and institutions offering these educational experiences.
-AMO also acts as a support system for students and graduate during the time of their rotation.
+At AMO, we believe in equal access to supplemental educational experiences.
+We connect IMGs with notable physicians and institutions who look forward to hosting international medical trainees.
+We also act as a support system for students and graduate during the time of their rotation.
 Continue reading below for information on how a clinical rotation can serve your current education and your future goals.

 Practice with Patients and Medical Systems

 Similar to social customs, professional skills vary geographically.
 In the United States, professionalism and punctuality are highly regarded.
-Rotations are an opportunity for IMGs to make adopt good practices.
-Rotations will help graduates understand what is expected of them.
+Clinical experiences are an opportunity for IMGs to adopt good practices.
+Clinical experiences will help graduates understand what is expected of them.
 In addition, graduates will learn how to interact with colleagues.

 Medical terminology and procedures in the U.S. may also be new.
 Early exposure may help IMGs as they prepare for the USMLE.
-It will also create a knowledge based which they may pull from should they complete a U.S. based residency in coming years.
+It will also create a knowledge-based which they may pull from should they complete a U.S. based residency in the coming years.

 The main reason for completing a U.S. clinical rotation is to fulfill a requirement of the National Residency Match Program (NRMP).
 The NRMP is the process through which both domestic and international medical students are accepted into U.S. postgraduate residency programs.
 The completion of residency is required for a medical graduate to become a physician.